LSSTDESC/desc-continuous-integration/docs/desc/ci/what_is_ci.rst

 A good test suite is the cornerstone of a CI workflow.
-Testing can occur at several levels: system testing, integration testing, and unit testing, with unit tests being the most granular and operating at the function and class level.
+Testing can occur at several levels: system testing, integration testing, and unit testing, with unit tests being the most granular, operating at the function and class level.

 Here are some recommendations to think about when creating a test suite for your DESC software, taken directly from the `LSST DESC Coding Guidelines